 Approximately sixty percent of your dog’s body is water!
 That’s more or less six pounds of liquid for every 10 pounds of dog!
-Even though dogs don’t “sweat” as we do, dehydration can be a serious problem.
+Even though dogs don’t “sweat” as we do, dehydration can be a severe problem and cause problems like muscle spasms.
 It is your responsibility to make sure your dog is drinking enough!

-Make it a habit especially in the summer, to have SEVERAL water bowls or buckets, filled with clean, cool water, located where your dog will most likely need them and use them.
+Make it a habit especially in the summer, to have SEVERAL water bowls or buckets, filled with clean, fresh water, located where your dog will most likely need them and use them.
 Encourage “time out” when playing or exercising, for a drink.
-In the summer, get into the habit of carrying water with you, when walking or hiking…a bottle for you, and a bottle for your pal.
+In the summer, get into the habit of carrying water with you, when walking or hiking bring a bottle for you, and a bottle for your pal.

 1. Fever in severe cases

 7. Lifting the skin on your dog’s head.
 If your dog is hydrated enough, the skin will have elasticity and immediately spring back.
 If it doesn’t, your dog could be dehydrated.

 How will I know if my dog is dehydrated?